Dewsbury: Recent history

-Massive immigration after the 1960s left a huge demographic impact on the town, which continues today.
-Asian British and Muslims now make up a third of the population, and the percentage is expected to grow in the coming years.
+Significant immigration from the 1960s onwards left a huge demographic impact on the town, which continues today.
+Asian British and Muslims now make up roughly 45 percent of the population, and the percentage is expected to grow in the coming years.

 After 2005, following negative press reports, Dewsbury was labelled a troubled town and became "the town that dare not speak its name" after high-profile crimes brought it into the media spotlight.
-In June, a girl of 12 was charged with grievous bodily harm after attempting to hang a five-year-old boy from Chickenley.
+In June 2005, a girl of 12 was charged with grievous bodily harm after attempting to hang a five-year-old boy from Chickenley.
 Mohammad Sidique Khan, ringleader of the group responsible for the 7 July 2005 London bombings, lived in Lees Holm, Dewsbury.

 On 19 February 2008, Shannon Matthews, a nine-year-old girl from the Moorside Estate, was reported missing.
 After a 24-day hunt which attracted huge media and public attention nationally, she was found hidden in a flat in the Batley Carr area on 14 March 2008.
 Her mother Karen Matthews, along with Michael Donovan, the uncle of her stepfather Craig Meehan, were later found guilty of abduction and false imprisonment, as part of a plot to claim the reward money for her safe return by pretending to have solved her disappearance; both were jailed for eight years.

 In October 2010, the Dewsbury Revival Centre opened, in the refurbished former St Mark's Church on Halifax Road, the church attended by Wallace Hartley, bandmaster of the Titanic.

 In July 2014, Kirklees Council enforced a media ban covering the visit of Princess Anne, who was due to deliver a speech on the importance of restorative justice.
 Kirklees Council later responded that the highly unusual media ban had been insisted upon by the Royal Household.
 Buckingham Palace, however, was mystified over the ban, with a Royal spokesman stating: "This visit has been openly listed in the future engagements section on the Royal website for the last eight weeks.
 There are no restrictions on reporting on the event from the Royal Household."